bemosior/reposervice/Building Instructions.md

 ## Setting up Fedora Commons
 Be sure `$SERVICE_HOME/bootstrap.sh` has been run to set the environment variables.
 You'll see failures for the 'sed' replacements in the `$FEDORA_HOME` directory -- that is okay.
 Having the `$FEDORA_HOME` and `$CATALINA_HOME` environment variables set, though, will preconfigure defaults in the repository installer.

+You can feed the installer JAR file the properties file created by `bootstrap.sh` to have these choices selected for you: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar $SERVICE_HOME/sed_substituted_files/fedora-install-properties.txt`

 1. Go into the 'fcrepo' directory: `cd fcrepo`

 1. Build repository installer:  `mvn clean install -Dintegration.test.skip=true`  (see [Install Fedora from source](https://wiki.duraspace.org/display/FEDORA35/Installation+From+Source)).